IRS Streamlined Installment Agreement

 How to File or Request a Streamlined IRS Installment Agreement

-- Contact the IRS to make sure you don’t have any tax returns missing or unfiled.
+- Contact the IRS to make sure you don’t have any missing tax returns.
 If you do, make sure to file them first and get into compliance.
-See our File back taxes page to get started.
+See our unfiled tax returns page to get started.

-- Optional: Contact a Tax Professional such as a Tax Attorney or Certified Public Accountant (CPA) to help you with the forms and the process.
-This is usually recommended as any mistakes will only lead to interest and penalties accruing.
+- If you run into issues or prefer a better outcome, contact a licensed tax professional to help you with the forms and the process.
+This is usually recommended as any mistakes lead to more interest and penalties.

 - Generally, the IRS provides a decision within 30 days.
 To be on the safe side, just make the payments until you get a response.
 Also, feel free to contact the IRS directly.
 Calling the IRS can speed up the setup process, but unfortunately sometimes hold times are long.

 Contact the IRS if at any point you cannot make monthly payments anymore.
 Missed payments could lead to a termination of your agreement.
 If the IRS terminates your agreement, it can start the asset seizure process.